AlexandrosPol/AlexandrosPol/README.md

 ### Welcome to my GitHub profile!
-I'm Alexandros Polyzoidis, a Data Science enthusiast with a passion for leveraging data to drive insights and solve complex problems.
-I am constantly expanding my skills and knowledge in the field of data science, and I am excited to share my journey with you through my project portfolio.
+I'm Alexandros Polyzoidis, a tech sales professional evolving into a Data Science and Machine Learning expert, with a solid foundation in Logistics & Supply Chain Management.
+My journey is marked by a passion for turning data into strategic insights, leveraging advanced analytics and data visualization to solve complex business problems.
+Proficient in Python, R, SQL, and visualization tools like Tableau, I aim to bridge the gap between data science and operational excellence, driving growth through informed decisions.
 <!--
 **AlexandrosPol/AlexandrosPol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.